BenjaminSiskoo/nSide/README.txt

 BIOS for single-screen
 sha256: 64c1a7debf4729941c60e4c722ed61282ebd2f36928a30e55c9631477ce522ac

-Composite character ROM (3 files 8P + 8M + 8K put together for a 24KB ROM)
+Composite character ROM
+3 files 8P + 8M + 8K put together for a 24KB ROM
 sha256: a8bf9c58e31dee0a60a2d480bd707c323212fba8963cc35a47423cadd1d7ed26

-Composite palette ROM (3 files 6F + 6E + 6D put together—each byte is the
+Composite palette ROM
+3 files 6F + 6E + 6D put together for a 768 byte ROM
-corresponding nybble with a leading 0—for a 768-byte ROM)
+Each byte is the corresponding nybble in the low 4 bits and all 0's in the high 4 bits.
+MAME's expected palette ROMs come in this format already, except split into 3 files.
-sha256: 9f639da2e0248431b59a9344769a38fad8b64742ce6e0e44534e6918b8977a0a)
+sha256: 9f639da2e0248431b59a9344769a38fad8b64742ce6e0e44534e6918b8977a0a

 ...but if you do not wish to emulate the PlayChoice-10, the above 3 files are not necessary.
-Keep in mind that PlayChoice-10 emulation is still incomplete, so these files will not be very useful right now.
-Dragging and dropping is not supported like with the Game Boy Advance BIOS.

 Known Bugs:
 Famicom: